-When PARSE- σ is dominant, its demand to parse all syllables into feet overrides any desire on the part of the alignment constraints to have all feet aligned with the left or right edge of the PrWd, as shown in T1.
-(I ignore until $\S4$ the distinction between main and secondary stress in the set of output candidates, and hence do not indicate stress on them at all.)
+A violation of one of the alignment constraints is assessed for each syllable that separates the designated edge of a foot from the designated edge of the PrWd.
+A violation of PARSE- $\sigma$ is assessed for each unfooted syllable.
+When PARSE- $\sigma$ is dominant, its demand to foot all syllables overrides any desire on the part of the alignment constraints to have all feet aligned with the left or right edge of the PrWd, as shown in T1.
+(I ignore until section 4 the distinction between main and secondary stress in the set of output candidates, and hence do not indicate stress on them at all until then.)